McKinney Falls State Park

-Think of the park as Austin’s backyard; we’re just 13 miles from the state capital.
+Think of the park as Austin’s backyard; we’re just 13 miles from the state capitol.
 Here you can camp, hike, mountain or road bike, geocache, go bouldering, and picnic.
 You can also fish and swim in Onion Creek.

 Onion Creek can flood after rainfall.
 Beware of the creek’s flow; contact the park for current creek conditions.
 Read through our swimming safety tips before you visit.